Liminal Acts

 Description:

-Sharon Alward held an evening banquet in the Grand Luxe Hall.
-Attendees mingled and socialized with each other and Alward, who wore a pair of neon angel wings for the duration of the performance.
+Sharon Alward held an evening banquet in the Grand Luxe Hall where attendees mingled and socialized with each other and Alward.
+The artist wore a pair of neon angel wings for the duration of the performance, a symbol with iconographic and cultural meaning as well as a nod to the commercialism of neon signs.

-The performance subverted traditional theatre, clichés of climax and conclusion, and the traditional information structure.
-Liminal Acts worked within a non-matrixed performative structure which was based on the audience relationship and the potential for transformation.
+The performance subverted traditional theatre, clichés of climax and conclusion, and the conventional information structure.
+Liminal Acts worked within a non-matrixed performative structure which was based on the audience relationship and the potential for transformation through creating a sacred space and employing rituals of a social gathering and meal sharing.
+The performance referenced the theories of anthropologist Victor Turner, specifically the experience of liminality; “the betwixt and between” as the threshold where this transformation occurs.

 This work was a part of the Contemporary Ritual Series curated by Victoria Singh.